FOLLY/FUNCTION: Circle Shade – 2πR4

-Socrates Sculpture Park and The Architectural League of New York are pleased to announce Circle Shade – 2πR4 as this year’s winning proposal for Folly/Function, an annual juried design/build competition for architects and designers.
+Socrates Sculpture Park and The Architectural League of New York are pleased to announce Circle Shade – 2πR4 as the 2017 winning proposal for Folly/Function, an annual juried design/build competition for architects and designers.
 Long Island City, NY-based firms Eva Jensen Design, in collaboration with Laufs Engineering Design, designed the 2017 winning project.

 Responding to the 2017 competition’s challenge to create four portable, deployable canopy structures for flexible use throughout the highly active environment of Socrates Sculpture Park, Eva Jensen Design conceived a minimal and clean design that emphasizes simplicity, transparency, and versatility, inspired by a fundamental shape: the circle.

 Circle Shade – 2πR4 consists of three main components – a circular canopy, aluminum support poles, and cylindrical drum counter weights.
 The circular canopy is connected to the poles with custom designed high strength structural 3D-printed joint nodes, engineered as rigid connections, with the ability to customize for variable pitches to the canopy.
 Elegantly simple, each canopy tilts while the structures can rotate in position to one another, exuding a playful character that complements the spirit of the Park.

 Circle Shade – 2πR4 offers a transparent, unobstructed view of the Park and its vistas and may be arranged in compelling clusters to host more dynamic events.
 Its cylindrical counter weights may be used as step stools, display surfaces, or additional seating, and includes Socrates Sculpture Park’s iconic eyebeam logo and celebrates it as form and functional branding.